 Similar to the study of Ghazvini and Khajehpour (2011), found that female students exhibited a greater internal locus of control in academic performance compared to male students.
 However, no gender differences were observed in academic self-concept.
 They also discovered that boys employed learning strategies less frequently than girls, who took greater responsibility for their academic failures.
 Furthermore, Grant and Behrman (2010) and Tshabalala and Ncube (2016) noted that recent studies in the developed world have shown a reversal in study behavior between males and females, with females outperforming males in almost all disciplines at various educational levels.

 Table 7.
-Determine the significant difference between pupils’ study behavior when grouped according to gender.
+Determine the significant difference between pupils’ study behavior when grouped according to gender